Luna Rossa loses but looks forward to another America’s Cup

 “Losing is never fun, but I think the spirit of the team was the best thing.
 It’s been a great campaign, a great campaign.”

+“Luna Rossa will keep going for sure,” Sirena said.
+“That’s what Mr. Bertelli told me.”

 From the seventh race, when Team New Zealand pulled off the first pass of the series — and perhaps before — Luna Rossa knew the defender had a faster boat.
-That maybe the worst experience an America’s Cup sailor can have: to know no matter what the crew does, if they make no mistakes and sail to the limits of their ability they likely will still lose.
+That may be the worst experience an America’s Cup sailor can have: to know no matter what the crew does, if they make no mistakes and sail to the limits of their ability that they likely will still lose.

 “To be honest it felt like we were taking a knife to a gun fight,” co-helmsman Jimmy Spithill said, adding that Team New Zealand “did an incredible job, developed an incredible tool and package.”